Charles Langbridge Morgan

 Charles Langbridge Morgan (22 January 1894 – 6 February 1958) was a British playwright and novelist of English and Welsh parentage.
 The main themes of his work were, as he himself put it, "Art, Love, and Death", and the relation between them.
 Themes of individual novels range from the paradoxes of freedom (The Voyage, The River Line), through passionate love seen from within (Portrait in a Mirror) and without (A Breeze of Morning), to the conflict of good and evil (The Judge's Story) and the enchanted boundary of death (Sparkenbroke).
-He was the husband of Welsh novelist Hilda Vaughan.
+He was married to Welsh novelist Hilda Vaughan.

 Life and writings

 Early life

 His maternal grandparents had emigrated to Australia from Pembrokeshire.
 His paternal grandparents were from Gloucestershire and Devon in England.
 His parents were married in Australia.
 His father, Sir Charles Langbridge Morgan, was a railway civil engineer, and at one time was President of the Institution of Civil Engineers.
 Morgan himself was born in Bromley, Kent.
-He was educated at the Naval Colleges of Osborne and Dartmouth and served as a midshipman in the China Fleet until 1913, when he returned to England to take the entrance examinations for Oxford.
-On the outbreak of war he rejoined the navy but was sent with Churchill's Naval Division to the defence of Antwerp.
+He was educated at the Naval Colleges of Osborne and Dartmouth and served as a midshipman in the China Fleet until 1913 when he returned to England to take the entrance examinations for Oxford.
+On the outbreak of war, he rejoined the navy but was sent with Churchill's Naval Division to the defence of Antwerp.
 He was interned in the Netherlands which provided the setting for his best-selling novel The Fountain.

 Some of his early poems were published in The Westminster Gazette.
 "To America" (1917) was included in A Treasury of World Poetry, edited by George Herbert Clarke.
 After World War I, he took his degree at Brasenose College, Oxford.